kibotas/OpenflowSDNProxy/README.md

 - Vagrant ( https://www.vagrantup.com/ )
 - Virtualbox ( https://www.virtualbox.org/ )

-## Starting the Test-Environment
+## Starting of the Test-Environment

-Creating the virtual machines with the 'startTestEnvironment.sh' script
+Create the virtual machines with the 'startTestEnvironment.sh' script

-## Starting the proxy
+## Starting of the proxy

 Connect to the proxy VM with 'vagrant ssh proxy'.
 Switch to the /data directory and execute the proxy with './startProxy.sh'

-## Launching test/attack scripts
+## Launching of test/attack scripts

 Connect to the attacker VM with 'vagrant ssh attacker'.
 Switch to the /data directory and execute an attack scenario with 'python3 attacker.py'.